oleksandraGuzovska/_Covergrind/README.md

 # Covergrind - a code coverage tool for Linux programs (modified Cachegrind).
-The tool reports executed lines, branches, and number of calls to each function; highlights lines of code that never run. </br>
+The tool reports executed lines, branches, and number of calls to each function; highlights lines of code that never ran. </br>
 Framework: open source dynamic binary instrumentation framework Valgrind.

 ## Installation: